Handbook

 -

-Age groups may be combined based on the medium age of competitors
+Age sections may be combined based on the medium age of competitors

 Disciplines